jpawelczak/gke-terraform/README.txt

 v1.1 (DONE)

 - added CA and NAP support to gke.tf using Gemini-cli
-- added Google Calendar integration with Gemini using Gemini-cli
+- added Google Calendar integration with Gemini using Gemini-cli (works: "I successfully retrieved the schedule from the calendar app.
+It's a bit garbled, but I've decoded it.
+Here is your schedule for tomorrow, September 4, 2025:
+ ...")

 v1.2 (in-progress)